zincio/apidocs/source/includes/_errors.md

-credit_card_declined | The credit card you entered was declined. duplicate_order | This order is a duplicate. expired_product_id | The product_id you used is no longer supported by the retailer. insufficient_variants | You did not select all required variants for a product. internal_error | Zinc or the retailer you requested is experiencing outages.
+credit_card_declined | The credit card you entered was declined. duplicate_order | This order is a duplicate. expired_product_id | The product_id you used is no longer supported by the retailer. incomplete_account_setup | You attempted to place an order with an account that has not been fully set up. insufficient_variants | You did not select all required variants for a product. internal_error | Zinc or the retailer you requested is experiencing outages.
 Please try again or contact support@zinc.io if this error persists. invalid_card_number | The credit card number you entered is not valid.